The definition is an inflammatory condition of one or both testicles in males, usually caused by a viral or bacterial infection.

-Orchitis caused by a bacterial infection develops most commonly from the progression of epididymitis, an infection of the tube that carries semen from the testicles.
+Orchitis caused by a bacterial infection develops most commonly from the progression of epididymitis, a tube disease that carries semen from the testicles.
 This is called epididymal-orchitis.

-Most cases of mumps orchitis occur in prepubertal men (less than 10 years old), while most cases of bacterial orchitis occur in sexually active men, or in men older than 50 years with benign prostatic hypertrophy.
+Most cases of mumps orchitis occur in prepubertal men (less than ten years old).
+In contrast, most cases of bacterial orchitis occur in sexually active men or men more aged than 50 years with benign prostatic hypertrophy.

 Orchitis in children occurs most commonly as a result of a viral infection.
-The virus that causes mumps is more commonly implicated as the cause of orchitis.
+The virus that causes mumps is more widely implicated as the cause of orchitis.